IEvangelist/davidpine.net/content/blog/angular-http-gotchas.md

 ## Non-Working Example

 Imagine that we want to return another property from the server, so we add a `Date` property.
 Notice how our `interface` added this new property.
-Now we want to do some date logic and use some of the methods on a the `Date` instance -- this __will not work__!
+Now we want to do some date logic and use some of the methods on the `Date` instance -- this __will not work__!

 ```typescript
 export interface Details {